Prii01/Netflix-Clone/README.md

 # Netflix-Clone
-A clone of the netflix login page using html and css
+A clone of netflix login page using HTML and CSS